davesheldon/nap/docs/index.md

 Here are just a few of the reasons our users enjoy Nap:

-- **_LUDICROUS SPEED._** Nap is able to break apart your test suite and run different parts of it at the same time.
+- **_REMARKABLE SPEED._** Nap is able to break apart your test suite and run different parts of it at the same time.
 Even large-scale workloads only take about as long as your slowest scenario.
-- **_EASY SYNTAX._** With Nap, there's no need to memorize a bunch of cURL flags or open a big fancy editor to design your tests.
+- **_SIMPLIFIED SYNTAX._** With Nap, there's no need to memorize a bunch of cURL flags or open a big fancy editor to design your tests.
 Each request is a single, compact file.
-- **_POWERFUL EXPRESSIONS._** Write your tests in expressions that make sense at first glance.
+- **_VERSATILE EXPRESSIONS._** Write your tests in expressions that make sense at first glance.
 Asserts, variable captures and even explicit javascript are all at your disposal.

 ## Getting Started